 Analysis of Poem "The Trees" by Adrienne Rich

-Adrienne Rich and The Trees
+Adrienne Rich And A Summary of The Trees

 What makes this poem unusual is the speaker's attitude towards the trees.
 In the first two stanzas there is a definite attachment as the speaker objectively describes the escape of the trees to their new environment.